EdwardDennis/BasketballEventFlow/README.md

 6. Valid events are then added to an event store for further processing.

-For event storage, the system uses a `TrieMap`.
-The `TrieMap` is a thread-safe concurrent data structure, which is effective for this use case, where concurrent access and modification of the event store is common.
-A `TrieMap` offers efficient, non-blocking, snapshot and look-up operations in constant time (O(1)).
-This is especially important for this application since consistent analysis of the stored events is a key operation.
+For event storage, the system uses a List[Event] where events are prepended to the list as it offers efficient, near-constant time, append operation.
+As a result, the events are stored effectively in a reverse order.
+When we retrieve the events, we just reverse the list which gives us all events in the order they occurred.

 ### To run with sample 1 data:
 ``sbt 'run sample1'``